Healthy environment, regenerative systems

 Equity within the environment

-One example of this relationship is contamination of well water in some rural Oregon communities from arsenic, nitrate bacteria and pesticides.
-Many rural residents, particularly low-income, rural residents, may be unknowingly drinking contaminated well water that could lead to cancer, miscarriage and other health problems.
+We see this in the contamination of well water in some rural Oregon communities from arsenic, nitrate bacteria and pesticides.
+Many rural residents, particularly low-income, may be unknowingly drinking contaminated well water that could lead to cancer, miscarriages and other health problems.

-Diesel exhaust, which is harmful to human health, is a problem across Oregon.
+Another example is how the exposure to diesel exhaust, which is harmful to human health and a problem across Oregon, affects communities differently.
 Most Oregon residents are exposed to diesel particulate at levels that increase cancer risk above the public health threshold, but communities of color and low-income populations are disproportionately impacted by diesel exhaust and face more severe health problems as a result.

-Tribes originally occupying the land now known as the state of Oregon rely directly upon the land’s natural systems to sustain their communities and cultural traditions.
-Despite treaties with the federal government, tribes have experienced a long history of encroachment, land theft and other actions that have undermined their sovereignty; their rights to fish, hunt, gather foods and live in their traditional territories; and their cultural connection to the land.
+For Tribes, who originally occupied and continue to live in the place we now call Oregon, they rely directly upon the land to sustain their communities and cultural traditions.
+Despite treaties with the federal government, Tribes have experienced a long history of encroachment, land theft and other actions that have undermined their sovereignty; their rights to fish, hunt, gather foods and live in their traditional territories; and their cultural connection to the land.

-Disrupting the pattern of exploitation of nature and people, particularly people who have been most affected by oppression, is the focus of our Healthy Environment Portfolio.
-That’s why much of Meyer’s work focuses on addressing disparities experienced by low-income communities, communities of color, indigenous communities and tribes, and immigrants and refugees, in rural and urban areas across Oregon.
+The Healthy Environment portfolio focuses on disrupting the pattern of exploitation of nature and people, particularly people who are most affected by current and historic oppression.
+That’s why we primarily invest in strategies that are led by and focus on communities at the center of this crisis: low-income communities, communities of color, Indigenous communities and Tribes, and immigrants and refugees, in rural and urban areas across Oregon.